How does the solar capacity waitlist work?

 -

 Capacity will also become available if the amount of local generation decreases either because systems are removed or degrade over time, or if the demand for electricity during daytime hours increases.
 This could be caused by increased adoption of electric heating and cooling, electric water heaters, electric vehicles, or energy storage systems.
+Additionally, the way we are projecting the impact of solar systems that are approved, but not yet built, may result in more capacity being available when we analyze the actual local daytime demand for electricity with those systems in operation.

 Current Solar Capacity Waitlist